leanspace/terraform-provider-leanspace/README.md

 - content: list of one or multiple blocks of remote agents

+### leanspace_access_policies

+- content: list of one or multiple blocks of access policies

+### leanspace_members

+- content: list of one or multiple blocks of members

 ## Examples

 You can find examples in the `/examples` folder